-Let both (SET ITAL) argue (END ITAL) about things like drug use and poverty, but let no one be coerced by government unless he steals or attacks someone.
-Beyond the small amount needed to fund a highly limited government, let no one forcibly take other people's money.
+Let both argue about things like drug use and poverty, but let no one be coerced by government unless he steals or attacks someone.
+Beyond the small amount needed to fund a highly limited government, let no one forcibly take other people’s money.
 When in doubt, leave it out -- or rather, leave it to the market and other voluntary institutions.

 But this is not how most people think.
 Most people see a world full of problems that can be solved by laws.
 They assume it’s just the laziness, stupidity or indifference of politicians that keeps them from solving our problems.
 But government is force -- and inefficient.

-That's why it's better if government didn't try to address most of life's problems.
+That’s why I argue in “No, They Can’t: Why Government Fails -- but Individuals Succeed” that it’s better if government didn’t try to address most of life’s problems.